 A-Channel improves workflow

-Newsroom technology A-Channel improves workflow CHUM Television’s A-Channel in Barrie, Ontario, decided it was time to replace its aging Ampex analog production switcher.
+CHUM Television’s A-Channel in Barrie, Ontario, decided it was time to replace its aging Ampex analog production switcher.
 One of the design goals was to improve workflow within the control room while enhancing the station’s news product.
 The news production staff in Barrie also function as the ENG crew.
 To enhance the value of the station’s news content, this staff needed to spend more time on location and less time in the control room.

 In 2003, CHUM’s engineering team began investigating new technologies in control room design and workflow.
 It discovered emerging technology in production control automation.
 Unfortunately, the product offerings at that time did not provide the facility the flexibility to manage the significant number of incoming feeds it used, up to seven feeds during any newscast.
 Also, the existing automation solutions only worked in a tapeless environment, and the station was tape-based, and new servers were not in the budget.